antor44/livestream_video/README.md

 A: This issue often occurs because standard audio segmentation can cut words in half.
 To mitigate this **in part**, version 5.10 introduces a **Voice Activity Detection (VAD)** option (`--vad`), based on the powerful Silero model.
 This feature attempts to cut the audio during moments of silence near the chunk boundary.
 However, it is not a perfect solution; word truncations can still happen due to inaccurate timestamps from `ffmpeg`, the inherent nature of how Whisper processes audio, and other stream-related problems.

 We are continuously working on advanced audio processing methods.
-Alternative solutions include the Chrome extension based on WhisperLive (which re-transcribes recent audio for better context) or potential future implementations of sliding window algorithms.
+Alternative solutions include the [Audio Transcription Chrome extension](https://github.com/antor44/Audio-Transcription) based on WhisperLive (which re-transcribes recent audio for better context) or potential future implementations of sliding window algorithms.
 However, the current VAD implementation provides an excellent balance of performance and accuracy without the complexity of re-transcribing audio.

 It's worth noting that while playlist4whisper and livestream_video.sh currently process audio in isolated chunks —which can lead to word truncation and loss of broader sentence context— this approach also inherently minimizes the impact of hallucinations and other errors common to all Whisper AI model versions and model sizes.
 Any such errors are typically confined to a single audio/video fragment and occur infrequently, rather than propagating extensively throughout the transcription.
 The proposed additions to correct these word truncation issues are essentially classic coding workarounds, akin to applying a patch to address these noticeable flaws in OpenAI's Whisper model.
 Despite this development effort, guaranteed results are not assured.
 Furthermore, it's highly probable that OpenAI will implement similar or more sophisticated solutions directly within future Whisper model versions, or any other company in another transcription AI; it's almost inevitable they will address such evident and undesirable known errors sooner rather than later.
 Keep in mind that a very efficient and low power consumption, multilingual transcription AI is more than necessary for a lot of electronic devices and for all robots.
 This is the most fundamental part of the software to translate voice commands to robot's actions.
 Consequently, despite the significant programming work, and probably more inefficiently, to try and mitigate these issues externally, it might ultimately be time spent on a temporary fix.